GANGTONGH/Discrete-Molecular-Dynamics-Data-Analysis-Toolkit/README.md

 ```python
 spectrum b, rainbow, minimum=0, maximum=1
 ```
 The following structure will be shown.
-The parts of Bri2 BRICHOS with a higher contact propensity with the small molecule is closer to red (warmer), the parts with lower contact propensity is closer to blue (colder).
+The parts of Bri2 BRICHOS with a higher affinity is closer to red (warmer), the parts with lower affinity is closer to blue (colder).

 <img src="https://github.com/GANGTONGH/Discrete-Molecular-Dynamics-Data-Analysis-Toolkit/blob/58b7ffac3cca0d53da34547cb60dafa194e09251/Protein%20structure%20coloring/colored_protein.png" width="300">